F5Networks/f5-azure-arm-templates/supported/ha-avset/new_stack/README.md

-# Deploying the BIG-IP VE in Azure - HA Cluster: Availability Set
+# Deploying the BIG-IP VE in Azure - HA Cluster: Active/Standby

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)

 ## Introduction

-This solution uses an ARM template to launch a two BIG-IP VEs in an Active/Standby configuration with network failover enabled in a new stack.
+This solution uses an ARM template to launch two BIG-IP VEs in an Active/Standby configuration with network failover enabled.
 Each pair of BIG-IP VEs is deployed in an Azure Availability Set, and can therefore be spread across different update and fault domains.
 Each BIG-IP VE has 3 network interfaces (NICs), one for management, one for external traffic, and one for internal traffic.

 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard "on-premise-like" cloud design where the compute instance of F5 is running with a management interface, a front-end application traffic (Virtual Server) interface, and back-end application interface.
 This template is a result of Azure now supporting multiple public IP addresses to multiple private IP addresses per NIC.
 This template also has the ability to create specify additional Public/Private IP addresses for the external "application" NIC to be used for passing traffic to virtual servers in a more traditional fashion.
 In the event the active BIG-IP VE become unavailable, traffic seamlessly shifts to the standby BIG-IP VE using network failover.